We want everyone who uses Clarity Informatics applications to feel welcome and find the experience rewarding.

 Let us know what you think

-We’re working hard to follow best-practice accessibility guidelines, but we realise there are some areas that still need improving, which is why we continually test and develop the Appraisal Toolkit for Doctors application.
-If you have difficulty with any part of the application, please get in touch.
+We’re working hard to follow best-practice accessibility guidelines, but we realise there are some areas that still need improving, which is why we continually test and develop our applications.
+If you have difficulty with any part of our applications, please get in touch.

 - Email us at email@example.com